adisureka/learn-security-examples/infodisclosure/infodisclosure.md

 Answer the following:

-1. Briefly explain the potential vulnerabilities in **insecure.ts**
+1. Briefly explain the potential vulnerabilities in **insecure.ts** Allow an attacker to pass mongose queries instead of sanitizing them
+- NoSQL Injection Vulnerability
+- Sensitive Data Exposure
+- Verbose Error Messages

+- If running on github then the attacker can run a query that is not supposed to be run
+- no sanitized usernames

 2. Briefly explain how a malicious attacker can exploit them.
+- Inject NoSQL queries that can exploit your system
+- Credential Theft via Data Exposure
+- Give the details of any user (Logging or sending raw database errors in production can provide attackers with insight into database structure, names, or misconfigurations)

 3. Briefly explain the defensive techniques used in **secure.ts** to prevent the information disclosure vulnerability?
+- Input Validation and Type Checking (ensuring the username is a string)
+- Input Sanitization to Prevent NoSQL Injection (no alphanumeric characters- prevents injection of MongoDB operators like $ne, $gt, etc., which are often used in NoSQL injection attacks.)
+- Safe Query Execution- eliminates the risk of unintended behavior due to query manipulation
+- Controlled Error Responses